How to Plan a Trip to Pukapuka

 1. Walk Along the Reef Between Wale and Motu Ko

 The waters on the reef between Wale in the north and Motu Ko in the south are extremely shallow at low tide, making for a fun walk with appropriate reef shoes.
 Hell, sometimes even the island’s bulldozers use the reef to get between islands!
-The walk is approximately 4.5km (2.8 miles) and passes the wreck of an old Chilean container ship.
+The walk is approximately 4.5 km (2.8 miles) and passes the wreck of an old Chilean cargo ship.

 2. Relax on Wale’s Sandbank